-A company needs capital if it wants to expand its business or diversify its business or in order to modernize its whole structure no matter if it is a public company or public sector undertaking.
+A company needs capital if it wants to expand its business or diversify its business to modernize its whole structure no matter if it is a public company.
 To get the capital that is required by the company it usually goes for the issue of shares and the process of issuing of shares is done in the primary market.

 It also includes the details about project, plant location, technology, collaboration, products, export obligations etc. The company has to appoint brokers and underwriters to sell the minimum number of shares and it has to fix the date of opening and closing of subscription list.
 The new issue of shares or debentures of a company are offered for exclusive subscription of general public.
 But the prospectus should be approved by SEBI.
 A minimum of 49 per cent of the amount of the issue at a time is to be offered to public.

 The company makes a direct offer to the general public to subscribe the securities of a stated price.
 The securities may be issued at par, at discount or at a premium.
 An existing company may sell the shares at a premium.
 There is no practice of selling shares at a discount in India.
 Public issue is a popular method of raising capital.
 It provides wide distribution of ownership securities.
 It also promotes confidence of investors through transparency and non-discriminatory basis of allotment.
 It satisfies compliance with the legal requirements.
 However, the issue of securities through prospects is time consuming because there are various formalities to be completed by the company.
 The cost of raising capital is also very high due to underwriting, commission, brokerage, publicity, legal, and other administrative costs.